dyc3/screeps/docker/README.md

 mods:
   - screepsmod-auth
   - screepsmod-admin-utils
+  - screepsmod-mongo
   - screepsmod-map-tool
 ```

+Using Mongodb is optional, but can give you way faster tick rates.
-I haven't been able to get it working with mongodb yet.
-The container won't start for me.
+~~I haven't been able to get it working with mongodb yet.
+The container won't start for me.~~ Mongodb works if you use `mongo:5` instead of latest.
+No idea why every other version gives "Operation not permitted."

 2. Find your local screeps install.
 You'll need the path to the `package.nw` file.
 It's probably in `~/.steam/steam/steamapps/common/Screeps`